 7. You now need to go deeper into the problem.
 What is the source of your stress?

-8. Try recollecting the first time you experienced these symptoms and whether they come back frequently.
+8. Try recollecting the first time you experienced the symptoms and whether they come back frequently.

-9. Is it related to your work, finances, love, social interactions, spirituality or lack of organization?
-Or is there some other reason?
+9. Is it related to your work, finances, love, social interactions, spirituality or is there some other reason?

 List them down one-by-one starting with the problem that gives you maximum stress.
-Now you’ve got the reasons for your stress in the order of their intensity.
+Now you have the reasons for your stress in order of their intensity.

 If yes, how?
-Which solutions did/did not work?
-Along with the stress-busting strategies you’ve used earlier, what new ways can you think of for dealing with the more recent stress problems?
+Which solutions did or did not work?
+Along with the stress busting strategies or exercises you’ve used earlier, what new ways can you think of for dealing with the more recent stress problems?